Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - More considerate use of margin and padding: for a lot of elements, margins and padding produces the same visual result.
 Therefore, the code should be more consistent when using those attributes.

 - Keep going back to the purpouse of the site to make design decisions would save time.
-For example: The Website presents a mobile app.
-Therefore, a lot of users view the site on a mobile browser - the site doesn't need to squeeze information on the desktop view, like in the following example of features.html:
+For example: The Website presents a mobile App.
+Therefore, a lot of users view the site on a mobile browser - the site doesn't need to squeeze information on the desktop view, as shown in the following example of "features.html":
     ![before vs. after](http://c-ronics.com/course/before-after.png)

 - Another challenge was to design the website *and* write code for the actual App in SWIFT, mostly because the design goals are completely different:
     - App: As much information as possible on one screen, so scrolling is not necessary.
 Make buttons just big enough for finger taps.
     - Website: Make the desing appealing, without overloading the user with information.
-Leave enough space to breathe and the use of bigger fonts
+Leaving enough space to breathe and using bigger fonts

-    Also, I had some timing issues: I needed screenshots for the web site, but needed more time to write enough code to produce usable screenshots
+    Also, I had some timing issues: I needed screenshots for the web site, but needed more time to write enough code to produce usable screenshots.
+Therefore, it would be better to start with the web page once the development of the presented product is at a later stage

 ***